Deardorff's Glossary of International Economics

 Infant industry argument The theoretical rationale for infant industry protection.

-Infant industry protection Protection of a newly established domestic industry that is less productive than foreign producers.
-If productivity will rise with experience enough to pass Mill's and Bastable's tests, there is a second-best argument for protection.
-The term is very old, but a classic treatment may be found in Baldwin (1969).
+Infant industry protection Protection to sustain an infant industry.
+If productivity rises with experience, as with learning by doing or dynamic economies of scale, enough to pass Mill's and Bastable's tests, there is a second-best argument for protection.
+The term is very old and the idea older, but a classic treatment may be found in Baldwin (1969).
+[Origin]

 Inflation Increase in the overall price level of an economy, usually as measured by the CPI or by the implicit price deflator.